MKLab-ITI/pygrank/README.md

 :x: Automatic download for all related publication datasets ([downloadable datasets](documentation/datasets.md))<br>
 :heavy_check_mark: Automated citation discovery for algorithms (achieved as of 0.2.5 with `NodeRanking.cite()`)<br>
 :heavy_check_mark: Enable Arnoldi and Lanczos optimizations in non-numpy backends (achieved as of 0.2.5)<br>
-:x: Transparent handling of float and double precisions (as of 0.2.5 numpy is on float64 but pytorch and tensorflow in float32)<br>
+:x: Transparent handling of float and double precisions (as of 0.2.5 numpy is on float64 but pytorch and tensorflow in float32)
-:x: Check compatibility with latest GPU backend versions.

 # :hammer_and_wrench: Installation
 `pygrank` is meant to work with Python 3.9 or later.
 The latest version can be installed with pip per: